kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 You can automate the process of publishing and sharing your Kedro-Viz.
 Currently we support AWS, but other cloud providers, namely Azure and GCP, are in pipeline.
 [There is a manual, platform-agnostic publish and share process described below](#platform-agnostic-sharing-with-kedro-viz) for static website hosts like GitHub pages, and cloud providers like Azure and GCP.

-This section describes the steps to follow to automate your Kedro-Viz deployment to AWS.
+This section describes the steps to automate your Kedro-Viz deployment on AWS.

 ### Update and install the dependencies
 You can ensure you have these correct versions by updating the `requirements.txt` file in the `src` folder of the Kedro project to the following: